 In parallel with the color saliency computations, a second processor receives input images from the frame grabber and computes temporal differences to detect motion.
-The incoming image is converted to grayscale and placed into a frame buffer ring.
+The incoming image is converted to grayscale and placed into a ring of frame buffers.
 A raw motion map is computed by passing the absolute difference between consecutive images through a threshold function \mathcal{T} :